bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored advanced CSS and introductory JavaScript concepts.
 During this Sprint, you studied responsive web design, variable declaration, conditionals, loops, functions, arrays, and objects.
-In your challenge this week, you will demonstrate proficiency by creating a website of influential artists with data from a `JSON` object.
+In your challenge this week, you will demonstrate proficiency by creating a website of influential artists with data from an object.

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

 You are not allowed to collaborate during the Sprint Challenge.
-Your work reflects your proficiency in Preprocessing, and JavaScript Basics.
+Your work reflects your proficiency in Responsive Design, and JavaScript Basics.

-> You have **three hours** to complete this challenge.
-Plan your time accordingly.

 ## Introduction